9 Questions To Ask Before Taking a Pet Sitting Job

 - Cleaning after muddy walks (how and where)

 - Other regular socialization

-Pets are usually attached to their owners and may be lonely during your stay, but you can help ease the transition by sticking to their normal routine.
+Pets are usually attached to their owners and may be lonely or suffer from anxiety during your stay, but you can help ease the transition by sticking to their normal routine.

 Pet sitting is an incredibly fun and rewarding experience, but it also carries a lot of responsibility.
-When you take the time to ask these questions about your potential pet sitting job, you’ll gain valuable insight into your future job and possibly even impress the pet owners with your thoroughness, as well.
+When you take the time to ask these questions about your potential pet sitting job, you'll gain valuable insight into your future house sit and impress the pet owners with your thoroughness, as well.